alexm35644/XLSX_to_ICS/README.md

 # XLSX_to_ICS

 ## Description
 This prorgam converts the excel file provided by the ubc workday website into an ICS file for easy importing to your calendar.
-Currently only works for MACOS if you use the executable file.
 Feel free to run the straight python (the GUI_ICS.py) - you will need to install the required libraries if you do.

-## Instructions (Only MACOS 😔)
+## Instructions
 - Download this repository.
 Either clone it or download a zip file.
 [CLICK HERE TO DOWNLOAD ZIP.](https://github.com/alexm35644/XLSX_to_ICS/archive/refs/heads/main.zip)
 - Download your schedule from workday (the excel file).
 It is found in view my courses.
 There is a button to donwload excel file on the right above the calendar.
 ![download button](Images/workday_download.png)
-- open up the folder titled "OPEN_THIS".
-Click on the file inside called SCHEDULE_GEN.
+- open up the folder titled "MAC" if you are on MAC or "WINDOWS" if you are on windows.
+Click on the file inside called ICS_GUI.
 Give it a few seconds to load.
 - One a window pops up, select the button, select the file of your schedule (should be a .xlsx file), and click okay
 - Click Convert
 - a schedule.ics file should pop up in the same folder as SCHEDULE_GEN.